SamGowland/Gowla-Macro-Boards/README.md

  2. <a href='Hex Profiles/functions_gui.hex'> Fuctions & Gui </a><br>
  3. <a href='Hex Profiles/nav_media.hex'> Navigation and Media </a><br>

- <i>Images for each of the profiles can be founh in the (images directory)[https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Images]</i>
+ <i>Images for each of the profiles can be founh in the [images directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Images)</i>

 ## Simple Programming